KhasarMunkh/Go-ComputerVision/assignment2/README.md

 Gy = convolve(building_smoothed, Ky)
 ```

-**How Sobel Works:**
-- Kx responds to intensity changes in x-direction (vertical edges)
-- Ky responds to intensity changes in y-direction (horizontal edges)
-- Combines smoothing (perpendicular direction) and differentiation (gradient direction)
-- Center row/column weighted more heavily (-2, 2) than edges (-1, 1)
+Gx and Gy are the horizontal and vertical gradients, respectively.

 #### Step 4: Gradient Magnitude

-Combine the directional gradients into a single edge strength measure:
+Now, we combine the directional gradients into a single edge strength measure.
+Gx and Gy represent perpendicular components of the gradient vector.
+So, we can use the Euclidean norm to compute overall edge strength:
 $$
 \text{Gradient Magnitude} = \sqrt{G_x^2 + G_y^2}
 $$